-Two Acts, Book Musical, Rated G
+2 Acts, Book Musical, Rated PG

-Original Off-Broadway Version
+Original Broadway Version

-and a "cool" jazz score which remains one of the only examples of this genre in the commercial theatre, ARCHY & MEHITABEL is one of the most daring musicals of its time.
+Featuring a book by Joe Darion and comic legend Mel Brooks and a "cool" jazz score which remains one of the only examples of this genre in the commercial theatre, Archy & Mehitabel is one of the most daring musicals of its time.
 This off-beat musical has appeared in almost every form including a record, a concert, a Broadway musical, a television special and eventually a film.

-futile worshipper of "mehitabel," the alley cat.
+In a deserted office, a cockroach dives headfirst onto the keys of a typewriter, pouring out the ruminations of his soul.
+It's "archy" (he's too small to hold down the shift key), poet, philosopher, moralist and futile worshipper of "mehitabel," the alley cat.
 This bizarre, highly original musical takes us into the streets of the big city as archy tries hopelessly to bring the "toujours gai" mehitabel off the back fence and into a respectable home as a housecat.

 Visit the Archy & Mehitabel page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.